 case, ensure that another package be installed to meet my requirements.

-provides code that gets executed after org
+:config provides code that gets executed after org is loaded.
+Pretty

 minimal so far, but the thing is — well, there’s a couple things:

-code won’t execute if the package doesn’t load; that keeps the Emacs session tidy.- All the configuration relevant to
+:configcode won’t execute if the package doesn’t load; that keeps the Emacs session tidy.- All the configuration relevant to

-is right there in one place.
+orgis right there in one place.

 So later tonight when I add elscreen and writegood-mode, I can keep all